WordPress/Advanced-administration-handbook/security/brute-force.md

 This sort of attack is not endemic to WordPress, it happens with every webapp out there, but WordPress is popular and thus a frequent target.

+### Throttling Multiple Login Attempts

+One of the most common kinds of attacks targeting internet services is brute force login attacks.
+With this form of attack, a malicious party tries to guess WordPress usernames and passwords.
+The attacker needs only the URL of a user site to perform an attack.
+Software is readily available to perform these attacks using botnets, making increasingly complex passwords easier to find.

+The best protection against this kind of attack is to set and recommend and/or enforce strong passwords for WordPress users.

+It is also recommended for hosts to throttle login attempts at the network and server level when possible.
+It's helpful to throttle both maximum logins per site over time, and maximum attempts per IP over time across server or infrastructure to mitigate bot password brute-force attacks.
+This can be done at the plugin level as well, but not without incurring the additional resource utilization caused during these attacks.

 ### Protect Yourself {#protect-yourself}

 A common attack point on WordPress is to hammer the `wp-login.php` file over and over until they get in or the server dies.
 You can do some things to protect yourself.